HoangNguyen-CA/store-microservices/README.md

 ## Catalog Service

 The catalog service is a REST API that supports basic CRUD operations on catalog items.
-This service publishes an event to RabbitMQ on modification of catalog items.
+This service publishes an event to RabbitMQ when catalog items are modified.

 ## Inventory Service